May 28, 2026

 Abandonment: Customers abandon for all kinds of reasons, so make it as easy as possible for them to pick up where they left off in the sales process.

-Some ways you can use data to reduce cart abandonment:
+Some ways you can use behavioral data to reduce cart abandonment:

 • Cart Reminder emails